 Okay.
 But why animals?
 Why not just write an essay?
 (Orwell was pretty good at the ol' essay-writing gig, after all.)
 Or why not write a novel with actual people, like his 1949 political satire Nineteen Eighty-Four?

 Well, come on.
 If you're going to get a lecture about the evils of political tyranny, wouldn't you rather hear it from a talking horse?

 Have you ever looked at yourself in the mirror and said, "I'm going to be the President of the United States one day"?
-Or have you ever vied for a position of leadership at school, promising to give voice to your peers or improve the food in the cafeteria, if elected?
-Have you ever dreamed of leading your dance group?
-Or of being captain of the basketball team?
+Or—let's take it down a notch—have you ever run for class president on a platform of better cafeteria food and free sodas for all?

 As your election gift, we'll wrap up for you our very own dog-eared copy of Animal Farm.
 Using barnyard animals, it provides (practically in bullet point form, and in less than 200 pages) over 200 years of knowledge about leadership and power, distilling all of the mistakes great (and not-so-great) leaders have made over time.
 Chief among them?
 Letting the power go to your head and keeping all the free soda for yourself.